Syntea/xdef/README.md

                                       very similar to _xdef-{version}-sources.jar_
   * _xdef-{version}.pom_            - maven metadata of the package

-## For maven projects
+## Usage in your maven project

-Configuration file pom.xml:
+Configure your file pom.xml:
-  * dependency on a release version in the central maven repository:
+  * add the following `dependency` on a release version in the central maven repository:

     ```xml
     <dependencies>
+        ...
         <dependency>
             <groupId>org.xdef</groupId>
             <artifactId>xdef</artifactId>